JacobJacob/tuyasmart_camera_ios_sdk_doc/en/resource/cloud_video.md

-### Delegate

-The  ` TuyaSmartCloudManagerDelegate ` has only one method, will return each frame of video YUV data and frame information.
+The `TuyaSmartCloudManagerDelegate `has only one method, will return each frame of video YUV data and frame information.
+If you want to render video frame by yourself, set `autoRender` of `TuyaSmartCloudManager` to `NO`( default is `YES`), and then render the video in delegate method.

 **Declaration**